For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: The Proposed Variable Packing Ratio Transmission System

-However, for Eve, it may result in trouble to recover the transmitted symbols.
+The VPR-based transmission is a promising paradigm to improve the security of communications.
 For one thing, the change of the symbol packing ratio only affects the baseband symbols and can not be caught by analysis of the frequency spectrum.
-For another, the blind estimation suffers from the ambiguity between different parts and cannot indicate the accurate starting position.
-Once Eve employs a wrong symbol packing ratio, the sampled points will severely deviate from their correct positions, which makes it meaningless to further detect the signals and estimate the next symbol packing ratio.
+For another, the blind estimation cannot indicate the accurate starting position.
+Once the eavesdropper employs a wrong symbol packing ratio, the sampled points will severely deviate from their correct positions, making it meaningless to detect the signals and further estimate the following symbol packing ratio.

+In this scenario, the packing ratio should be employed randomly with the same probability to avoid possible detection and attack, as assumed for the roll-off factors in \cite{wang2018hopping}.
+The positions when the packing ratio changes can be generated by the following approaches.

+\begin{enumerate} \item \textbf{Static storage.} A preset vector of starting positions should be stored in advance.
+Although such assumptions have been widely employed \cite{wang2018hopping}, it suffers from the risk that the expected security will disappear once the information is stolen by the eavesdropper.

+\item \textbf{Dynamic generation.} A dynamic generation can effectively avoid the risk resulting from information leakage.
+In this paper, we utilize the fact that the CSI is known only by the two sides of communications and propose a dynamic scheme to generate a secret sequence of starting positions.
+The following section will give a detailed introduction on it. \end{enumerate}